nwhitehead/pybook/README.md

 ## Unit Testing

 Unit testing requires Jest.
-Using ES6 modules, so you need a recent node (I have v14.18).
+Using ES6 modules, so you need a recent node.

 Do: